Lake Ontario State Parkway: Orleans County and Hamlin Beach

 The Lake Ontario State Parkway begins at an interchange with Lakeside Beach Road in Lakeside Beach State Park, located within the town of Carlton in north-central Orleans County.
-It heads eastward as part of the Seaway Trail, which enters the area from the west on NY 18 and turns north onto Lakeside Beach Road to access the parkway.
-The four-lane limited-access highway exits the park and enters an area dominated by open, cultivated fields, where it skirts the southern edge of Oak Orchard State Marine Park, a small park situated at the mouth of the Oak Orchard River.
+It heads eastward as a four-lane freeway as part of the Seaway Trail, which enters the area from the west on NY 18 and turns north onto Lakeside Beach Road to access the parkway.
+The four-lane parkway exits the park and enters an area dominated by open, cultivated fields, where it skirts the southern edge of Oak Orchard State Marine Park, a small park situated at the mouth of the Oak Orchard River.
 Not far to the east, the parkway crosses the river itself and connects to the northern terminus of NY 98 by way of an interchange.

 East of NY 98, the parkway makes a turn to the northeast, meeting Lake Shore Road at a diamond interchange just south of the southern shoreline of Lake Ontario.
 The highway continues to the shoreline itself, at which point it turns eastward to run along the lake shore for most of the next 6 mi.
 While on the lake shore, the parkway crosses into Kendall, the northeasternmost town in the county.
 It begins to move southward from the lake at an interchange with NY 237, and for the next 2 mi it follows a more inland path through another set of open fields.
 The more southerly alignment takes the route south of the lakeside hamlet of Troutburg, located at the north end of NY 272, which runs along the Orleans–Monroe county line.
 The parkway crosses into Monroe County upon connecting to NY 272 at an interchange 0.3 mi from the lake shore.

 Now in the town of Hamlin, the parkway heads southeastward along the southern edge of Hamlin Beach State Park.
 Roughly midway through the park, it connects to the park itself by way of a large, modified trumpet interchange that also connects Moscow Road—an east–west connector between Redman Road (former NY 215) and NY 19—to the parkway and Hamlin Beach State Park.
 East of the park, the parkway comes close to the lake shore once again; however, most of the route in Hamlin is separated from the lake by a series of linear, lakeside hamlets.
-Roughly 2.5 mi east of Hamlin Beach, the highway loses its limited-access status as it meets NY 19 at a four-way intersection, the first of eight at-grade intersections along the highway in Hamlin and Parma.
+Roughly 2.5 mi east of Hamlin Beach, the highway becomes a four-lane expressway ahead of a four-way intersection with NY 19.